bcgov/citz-imb-kc-api-docs/README.md

 - Describe syntax and structure requirements/limitations in README
 - Expand login to more than just IDIR
 - Check for protectedRoute on router routes
+- Check for describe in zod schema to add to params

 <br />